Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Steering Effects of Value Vectors

+We further verify whether value vectors reliably capture value semantics by applying English-extracted vectors to multilingual versions of PVQ and the situational dilemmas dataset.
+We observe only moderate performance drops in cross-lingual steering (\S~\ref{appendix:steering_experiments_multilingual}), suggesting these vectors reliably capture language-agnostic value semantics.

-\paragraph{Hyperparameter selection} We conduct a grid search over the intervention layer and the intervention coefficients ($\alpha$ for vector steering, and $\beta$ for neuron intervention) on the PVQ dataset to identify the optimal configuration.
-As $\alpha$ and $\beta$ increase, PVQ score improves (Figure \ref{fig:pvq_grid_search}), but MMLU score degrades, so we select the highest coefficient values that induce only mild degradations in MMLU performance (less than 5 points compared to the baseline)~\citep{rimsky-etal-2024-steering}.
-Based on this criterion, we use $\alpha=4.0$ and $\beta=7.0$ in the subsequent experiments using the \texttt{Qwen2.5-7B-Instruct} model.
-To select the intervention layer, we average PVQ scores over a grid of $\alpha,\beta \in [1,2,..., 10]$, rather than relying on a fixed value, to obtain a more reliable estimate of layer effectiveness.
+\textbf{Hyperparameter selection.} We conduct a grid search over the intervention layer and vector intervention coefficient $\alpha$ on the PVQ dataset to identify the optimal configuration.
+As $\alpha$ increases, PVQ score improves (Figure~\ref{fig:pvq_grid_search}), but MMLU score degrades, so we select the highest coefficient value that induces only mild degradations in MMLU performance (less than 5 points compared to the baseline)~\citep{rimsky-etal-2024-steering}.
+Based on this criterion, we use $\alpha=4.0$ in the subsequent vector-steering experiments using the \texttt{Qwen2.5-7B-Instruct} model.
+To select the intervention layer, we average PVQ scores over a grid of $\alpha \in [1,2,..., 10]$, rather than relying on a fixed value, to obtain a more reliable estimate of layer effectiveness.
 We then select the layer that achieves the highest average score.
-Hyperparameters used for different models are introduced in Appendix~\ref{appendix:layer_selection}.
+Hyperparameters used for other models are in \S~\ref{appendix:layer_selection}.

-\subsubsection{Results}
+\subsection{Results}